 DOC9.4.4 Situations requiring System Restoration

-In the event of a Total Shutdown or Partial Shutdown, the DNO will, as soon as reasonably practicable, inform Users which, in the DNO’s opinion, need to be informed that a Total Shutdown or, as the case may be, a Partial Shutdown, exists and that NGESO intends to implement the System Restoration procedure.
+In the event of a Total Shutdown or Partial Shutdown, the DNO will, as soon as reasonably practicable, inform Users which, in the DNO’s opinion, need to be informed that a Total Shutdown or, as the case may be, a Partial Shutdown, exists and that the ISOP intends to implement the System Restoration procedure.

 In Scotland, in exceptional circumstances, as specified in the LJRP, the relevant Transmission Licensee may invoke such LJRP for its own Transmission System and operate within its provisions.